Turtlely/history/Yawp chapter 20.md

 - women wanted suffrage and a larger role in society
 - workers want higher wages, safer workplaces, and unionization

+## Summary:
+- Industrial revolution created lots of social problems
+	- Americans were not happy about these problems, so they seeked reform

 # II) Mobilizing for Reform

 The Triangle Shirtwaist Facotry caught fire in 1911.